 The People's Bank of China (PBoC) has signed forty-one bilateral swap arrangements (BSAs) with a diverse set of partner economies since 2009.
 Despite China's increasing economic clout, monetary cooperation in China's regional orbit has been limited.
 Why is the reach of China's monetary ambitions limited in its own neighbourhood?
 We argue that the scope of China's swap network is constrained by security and geopolitical considerations by China and its partners.
 Our argument hinges on two dimensions of interest: whether a state is a US ally and its geographic proximity to China.
 We build our argument using qualitative evidence from elite interviews with current and former financial leaders from China's swap counterparties, and test our argument quantitatively using a cross-national panel of China's BSAs.
 We find that the likelihood of signing BSAs is influenced by states' security relations with both the US and China.
 In particular, US allies closer to China's borders are less likely to cooperate with China through BSAs.
 States in a territorial dispute with China are also less likely to sign a BSA with China.
 Counterintuitively, our findings suggest that the growth of China's military power and of its ability to back its economic interests seem to constrain its choice of BSA partners in regions closer to China given existing US military alliances, and emerging conflict from China’s territorial pursuits in its immediate neighbourhood.

-‘When Trust Disrupts!
-Subsystem Disjunctures and the End of Bretton Woods Revisited.’
+‘The Perils of Technocratic Power: Central Bank Discretion and the End of Bretton Woods Revisited.’
 With Jack Seddon, Waseda University.
+Revise and Resubmit.

 Abstract:

-‘It Takes Two to Swap: The Demand-Side Political Economy of the Bilateral Swap Network in the Global South.’
+‘No Way Out: Financial Fragmentation and the Limits of Statecraft in the Global South.’
 With Yumi Park, Copenhagen Business School.

 Abstract: